ciaranj/node-oauth/Readme.md

 Change History
 ==============

+* 0.9.13
+    - OAuth2:   Fixes the "createCredentials() is deprecated, use tls.createSecureContext instead" message. (thank you AJ ONeal)
 * 0.9.12
     - OAuth1/2: Can now pass Buffer instance directly for PUTs+POSTs (thank you Evan Prodromou)
     - OAuth1:   Improve interoperability with libraries that mess with the prototype. (thank you Jose Ignacio Andres)